VisionSystemsInc/vkmetrics/README.md

 #### VXL

 The Vision something Library. contains a wide array of different computer vision, 3D processing and mathematics libraries for use in computer vision and related applications.
 See http://vxl.sourceforge.net/ for more information.

-#### VSI_common

-A set of common tools for use across VSI applications.
-This includes the 'just' command and other scripts

 #### pybind11